kubernetes-retired/multi-tenancy/incubator/virtualcluster/doc/demo.md

 2020/11/15 11:14:12 VirtualCluster default/vc-sample-1 setup successfully
 ```

-The command will create a tenant master named `vc-sample-1`, exposed by NotePort.
+The command will create a tenant master named `vc-sample-1`, exposed by NodePort.

 Once it's created, a kubeconfig file specified by `-o`, namely `vc-1.kubeconfig`, will be created in the current directory.